 Will and Trust Contests

 Disgruntled family members or beneficiaries can contest both Wills and Trusts.
-They often allege that the Will maker or Trust maker was incompetent when they signed the documents or that they were subject to undue influence.
-Sometimes disgruntled heirs will state that because the Will or Trust maker was of weak mind they were subject to undue influence.
+They often allege that the Will maker or Trust maker was incompetent when he or she signed the documents or that they were subject to undue influence.

-In order to make a Will the Will maker must be competent.
-The test that the Court applies is whether the Will maker knew the nature and extent of their property, who their heirs are, who they want to leave their property to and be able to apply all of these factors.
+In order to make a Will a person must be competent.
+The test that the Court applies is whether the that person knew the nature and extent of their property, who their heirs are, who they want to leave their property to and be able to apply all of these factors.
 The same standards apply to Trusts.

-Executors and Trustees have fiduciary duties to the beneficiaries, which mean that they have a duty to fully disclose to the beneficiaries, act impartially and do not always act in their best interests and sometimes this needs to be presented to the Court.
-We had experience defending Executors and Trustees against disgruntled beneficiaries
+Executors and Trustees have fiduciary duties to the beneficiaries, which means that they have a duty to fully disclose to the beneficiaries, act impartially.
+Executors and Trustees often do not understand their duties to the beneficiaries and often need to be counseled.
+Jeff has experience defending Executors and Trustees against disgruntled beneficiaries.